ajihermansyah/game-currency/README.md

 **Steps**
 1. git clone [https://github.com/ajihermansyah/game-currency.git](https://github.com/ajihermansyah/game-currency.git)
-2. install docker and docker-compose
+2. Install docker and docker-compose
-3. open terminal and run docker-compose build (service are build), docker-compose up(builds, recreates, attaches to container for service), docker-compose down (stop containers and remove containers etc) See [Docker Documentation](https://docs.docker.com/compose/reference/build/) on how to use it.
+3. Open terminal and run docker-compose build (service are build), docker-compose up(builds, recreates, attaches to container for service), docker-compose down (stop containers and remove containers etc) See [Docker Documentation](https://docs.docker.com/compose/reference/build/) on how to use it.
 4. now your server ready for http:localhost:1000/